PayGreen/api-green-node/documentation/docs/ibans-api-requests.md

 ```

 ## iban.validate()
-(reserved to 'Paygreen' account users)
+>(reserved to 'Paygreen' account users)

 | Param | Type | Description |
 | --- | --- | --- |
 | ibanId | <code>number</code> | unique number to identify the iban |
 | ValidatedIban | <code>IbanValidationModel</code> | Object containing all new iban information |
 | userNameValue | <code>string</code> | UserName of the owner of the iban |
+- To create a new ValidatedIban object, we highly recommend you to use our Iban Model Class to ensure full compatibility with the API.
+[Try it here](ibans-data.md)
 -  Get object with iban validated.

 ```